 - Distal duodenal biopsies.

 - Barium follow-through.

 - Bacterial overgrowth: glucose hydrogen breath test, jejunal aspirate and culture.

 - Faecal elastase or chymotrypsin.

 - Further structural tests: endoscopic retrograde cholangiopancreatography or magnetic resonance cholangiopancreatography.

 - History or findings suggestive of colonic or terminal ileal disease.

-- Flexible sigmoidoscopy if aged under 45 years (the diagnostic yield is not different to colonoscopy in this group).
+- Flexible sigmoidoscopy in younger patients believed to have functional bowel disorder on clinical grounds (the diagnostic yield is not different to colonoscopy in this group).

 - Terminal ileum: barium follow-through.
 99m technetium-labelled white cell scanning is useful in testing for intestinal inflammation and has equivalent sensitivity to small bowel follow-through in the assessment of terminal ileal Crohn's disease.

 - Other more recent enhancements include video capsule endoscopy, enteroscopy, CT and MRI.